intmus/inttheory19-20/_03-triads-7chords-leadsheet/a1-triads.md

 This information is all important, but it assumes that you already know which chordal member of an inverted triad is the root.
 To develop a method for finding the root of an unnamed chord, we must first understand how the *inversion* interacts with the chord's *voicing*.

-Using the examples of open and closed voicings, students often suggest work through the following process:
+Using the examples of open and closed voicings, students often work through the following process:
 - open voicing is spread out
   - True, but this is a subjective measure.
 What constitutes "spread out"?
 - closed positions use simple intervals and open positions use compound intervals